jurtasun/rcds_intro_nextflow/chapter2/README.md

 }
 ```

-#### 1.2.
-Channel factories.
+#### Channel factories

 Channel factories are `Nextflow` commands for creating channels that have implicit expected inputs and functions.
 There are several different Channel factories which are useful for different situations.
-The following sections will cover the most common channel factories.
+During the following chapters will cover the most common channel factories.
 Besides the basic `of()` and `value()` factories for queue and value channeles, there are also the `fromList()` and `fromPath()`, among others.

 We will see how they are used practice during the next chapters.
 For now, keep in mind that a `channel` is a data stream that connects different parts of a workflow, and that can be found mainly in these two species, *queue* and *value*.
 A note on syntax: Since version 20.07.0, `channel` was introduced as an alias of `Channel`, allowing factory methods to be specified as `channel.of()` or `Channel.of()`, and so on.

-#### 2. Processes: executing functions.
+### 2.2.
+Processes: executing functions.

 In `Nextflow`, a `process` is the basic computing tool used to execute functions, custom scripts or external tools.
 The `process` definition starts with the keyword `process`, followed by the process name and then the process body delimited by curly brackets.